MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step2.md

 # Install Client Hyper-V #

-If you are just getting started with Client Hyper-V, you probably want to use the Programs and Features tool to install Client Hyper-V. But, you can also install using [Windows Powershell](#Using-the-Get-WindowsOptionalFeature-cmdlet).
+Client Hyper-V can be installed using the Programs and Features tool or [Windows Powershell](#Using-the-Get-WindowsOptionalFeature-cmdlet).

 ## Using Programs and Features ##